siddusingam01/AnimatronicHead/README.md

 - Connect and place the USB Mircophone at the front part of the face, preferably at the center

-- Place the intents.json, trainbot and runbot files in the same directory.
+- Place the intents.json, trainbot, chatgui, classes, words files in the same directory.

 - Make changes in the intents.json file as per your requirements of the chatbot, but remember the format of inserting before you do that.

-- Now, run the train chatbot code and the runbot code.
+- Now, run the train chatbot code and the chatgui code.